carolines96/Final-Code-Env617/README.md

-# Sgaglione and McCall 2024, Final Research Project for Env 617, Measuring Urban Trees in Amsterdam
+# Sgaglione and McCall 2024, Final Research Project for Env 617, Understanding the Relationship Between Urban Trees, Climate Risk, and Socio-Economic Indicators in Amsterdam

 # Introduction #
 Hallo en welkom!
 Hello and welcome to our Final Project for ENV 617!